tony-framework/TonY/tony-examples/mnist-tensorflow/README.md

 To run the examples here, you need to:

-* Build a Python virtual environment with TensorFlow 1.13.1 installed
+* Build a Python virtual environment with TensorFlow 2.3 installed
-* Install Hadoop 3.1.1+
+* Install Hadoop 2.10+ for Hadoop v2 or 3.1.1+ for Hadoop v3

 If you don't have security enabled, you'll also need to provide a custom config file with security turned off.